GugulothBhuvan/Credit_card_fraud_using_randomforest_and_XGBoost/README.md

 The main challenge in credit card fraud detection is dealing with the highly imbalanced nature of the data, where fraudulent transactions make up a tiny fraction of the total transactions.
 The objective is to create a model that can effectively detect fraud without raising too many false alarms.

 ## Dataset

-The dataset contains over 1 million transactions, with features such as:
+The Datasets are taken from the Kaggle (https://www.kaggle.com/datasets/kartik2112/fraud-detection) The dataset contains over 1 million transactions, with features such as:
 - Transaction amount
 - Merchant details